The Sacred Mushroom and the Cross

 The Sacred Mushroom and the Cross: A Study of the Nature and Origins of Christianity Within the Fertility Cults of the Ancient Near East is a 1970 monograph by philologist John Marco Allegro.
-Allegro proposes an etymology driven reconstruction of biblical myth that treats Christian narratives as coded accounts of Near Eastern fertility cults that used psychoactive fungi in ritual.
-The thesis depicts Jesus as a mythological figure rather than a historical teacher.
-Publication sparked immediate controversy, prompted strong scholarly repudiation, and positioned the book as an enduring touchpoint in debates about psychedelics and religion.
+Allegro proposes an etymology-driven reconstruction of biblical myth that treats Christian narratives as coded accounts of Near Eastern fertility cults that used psychoactive fungi in their rituals.
+The book depicts Jesus as a mythological figure rather than a historical teacher.
+The book sparked immediate controversy, prompted strong scholarly repudiation, and positioned the book as an enduring touchpoint in debates about psychedelics and religion.

 Contents

 Allegro connects lexical analysis with myth formation, asserting that many biblical names and motifs encode Sumerian roots tied to fertility-cult vocabulary.
 He maintains that a fertility cult built around ingesting visionary plants transmitted coded language into Hebrew and Greek scripture and identifies Amanita muscaria as the emblematic sacrament.
 Allegro extends the argument to visual evidence such as the Plaincourault Chapel Eden fresco and concludes that the gospel Jesus functions as a cultic personification created by early Christians under the influence of psychoactive mushroom extracts including psilocybin.

 His unconventional claims quickly drew ridicule.
 Time magazine headlined its coverage "Jesus as mushroom" and summarized scholarly response in the following terms:

 To some biblical scholars in Britain, the new book looked like the psychedelic ravings of a hippie cultist.
 To others, it was merely an outlandish hoax.
 One described it as reading "like a Semitic philologist's erotic nightmare."